kaiiyer/rajappan/privacy/README.md

 - [To actually turn off location tracking, go to “Web & App Activity”](https://myaccount.google.com/activitycontrols/search)

-- Visit [this](https://www.google.com/locationhistory/delete) link to delete your main location history from google
+- Visit [Location History Delete](https://www.google.com/locationhistory/delete) to delete your main location history from google

 - [Apple has a privacy website, where you can review/download all the data Apple has about you](https://privacy.apple.com/)